Signature asymptotics, empirical processes, and optimal transport: The Hambly-Lyons limit and Wasserstein distances

+The rest of this section will focus on characterising the paths, $\gamma$, for which a measure $\mu$ exists satisfying conditions $A$, $B$, $C$ and $D$ of \cref{cor:coinicde_hamlby_lyons_bgu}.
+First, we recast the determination of such $\mu$ into the solving of an integral equation in terms of $\gamma$ only.
+Thereafter, we formulate assumptions on $\gamma$ ensuring the existence of a solution to this integral equation, whose associated measure $\mu$ satisfies the conditions $A$, $B$, $C$ and $D$ of \cref{cor:coinicde_hamlby_lyons_bgu}.

-Condition $B$ can be rewritten into an explicit condition on the density function $F$.
+We start by rewriting condition $B$ as an explicit condition on the cumulative distribution function $F$ associated to the measure $\mu$.

-\begin{remark}[Reformulating condition $B$ as an integral equation for $F$] Let $\gamma:[0,1]\rightarrow \mathbb{R}^d$ be an almost everywhere twice-differentiable unit-speed path with integrable and almost everywhere non-vanishing second derivative.
+\begin{remark}[Reformulating condition $B$ as an integral equation for $F$] Let $\gamma:[0,1]\rightarrow \mathbb{R}^d$ be a twice-continuously-differentiable unit-speed path with non-vanishing second derivative.
 If $F$ admits an absolutely continuous inverse on $(0,1)$ (which is the case whenever condition $A$ holds; see Proposition A.17 from \cite{bobkov2014one}), then condition $B$ holds if and only if $F$ satisfies the following integral equation,